45.13 - Program Income on Sponsored Projects

-In each of the above-listed examples the additional funds should be kept in a separate sponsored project ("K") program income budget (XXK99P) and will need to be reported to the sponsor. [add.
+In each of the above-listed examples the additional funds must be kept in a separate sponsored project program income restricted fund and will be reported to the sponsor as required. [add.
 1-12]

 C. Roles and Responsibilities.
 The Principal Investigator (PI), unit, and the Office of Sponsored Programs (OSP) each have specific responsibilities with regard to program income as follows: [ren.
 1-12]